Your Perfect Wedding Dance: How Many Lessons Do You Need?

 The style should follow the song.
 Here's how we usually think about it:

 Foxtrot works well for songs with slightly more pace.
-Smooth, flowing, and a step up in energy from waltz without crossing into high-energy territory.
+It's smooth, flowing, and a step up in energy from waltz without crossing into high-energy territory.

-Social Ballroom (sometimes called American Smooth) is the most adaptable option — structured enough to look intentional, flexible enough to work with almost any song.
+Social Ballroom (sometimes called American Smooth) is the most adaptable option.
+It's structured enough to look intentional yet flexible enough to work with almost any song.
 A good choice for couples who want the feel of ballroom dancing without being locked into a specific style.

 Rumba or Cha Cha if there's a genuine Latin feel to your song, and you want something with real drama.
-More demanding from both partners, but capable of producing a first dance that stops the room.
+These styles are more demanding from both partners but can produce a first dance that stops the room.

 Wedding lessons are private — one couple, one instructor.
 Your session schedule is built around your evenings and weekends, not the other way around.